 Someone else should be answering your phone.
 Forward your phone to someone else during your productivity windows.

 Don’t give out your cell phone number to anyone except family.
 And don’t open message apps like Slack before your Focus window in the morning.

 Hire someone else to manage it for you.
 Yes, your company needs to be on social media.
 But no, it shouldn’t be you.
-Two-Brain Media manages all social channels for Two-Brain.

 If you’re tired, burned out or distracted, you won’t get anything done.
 Making many decisions creates fatigue.
 Stress creates fatigue.
 Lack of fitness creates fatigue.
 Eating sugar, being dehydrated, losing sleep—they all create fatigue.

 Instead of fighting through three hours of distraction and half-assed effort, you’ll actually get more done if you take a 15-minute nap or exercise for half an hour.
 You’ll come back sharp and actually accomplish something that moves your business forward.

 As a CEO, your primary role is to think.
 And the larger your business grows, the more time you have to spend thinking.
 That can mean more time behind closed doors, more time hiking or cycling or meditating to get into Flow State.
 And because these things appear to be recreational, it’s easy for your family or staff to think you’re “off.”

 It’s important to explain these principles (and your responsibilities) to the staff around you.
 Remember: They have no context on leadership.
 They probably think you’re a millionaire who leaves at 3 p.m. to ride a bike for fun, leaving them to do the work.
 Tell them what you’re doing and how it benefits them.
 But don’t let the feeling that “they need to see me working hard!” distract you from doing the work that actually helps the team.

 Remember: You’re not judged by how many hours you put in.
 Your success will not be determined by your martyrdom.
 You have to produce.